-pyramid_tm is a package which allows Pyramid requests to join
+A package which allows Pyramid requests to join the active transaction

 - Drop support for Pyramid < 1.5.